-Usually boys at 13 and above go to work in the fields of their parents or landed farmers.
-Most of the girls at 10 and above have to help in the household chore like cooking, Fetching water, washing, looking after younger siblings etc. Many are forced to quit schooling after class V under family and societal pressure.
+Usually boys of age 13 and above go to work in the fields of their parents or landed farmers.
+Most of the girls of age 10 and above have to help in the household with chores like cooking, Fetching water, washing, looking after younger siblings etc. Many are forced to quit schooling after class V under family and societal pressure.
 Our school has improved literacy level tremendously among children, especially the girl children of the village and neighboring areas.